MazeofIth/chess-ai/README.md

-// A chess engine, GUI, and engine written in Rust.
-You can download the program here:
+// A chess engine, GUI, and AI written in Rust.